K-Yevhenii/Learning-javascript/tasks/strings-numbers.md

 ## Capitalize sentence

-Write logic that converts the first letter to uppercase and all other letters to lowercase
+Write logic that converts the first letter to uppercase and all other letters to lowercase.

 ```js
 const str = 'lorem Ipsum Dolorem Sit Amet'; // Should be converted to 'Lorem ipsum dolorem sit amet'